 Sue Webster, Communication & Membership

 Sue has been with SBFC since July 2014.
-Before joining SBFC she worked in a media/marketing environment for the past 20 years.
+Before joining SBFC she worked in a media/marketing environment for 20+ years.
 Her experience ranges from work in the corporate sector to working with small business and non-profit organizations.
-A native Boisean, Sue has Idaho in her blood and fond childhood memories of camping with her family on the SF of the Salmon each summer.
-The summers always guaranteed trips to hot springs, huckleberry picking, and watching hundreds of salmon spawning.
 Sue’s home base is Boise, but she spends as much time as possible in the McCall area hiking, paddling, skiing, and snowshoeing.
-The summer of 2015 will be the beginning of a new chapter – exploring the Frank and Selway.

 Joseph Hudek, Moose Creek Lead Wilderness Steward

 Joey grew up in the suburbs of Chicago where he spent his summers camping in Wisconsin at Devil's Lake State Park.
-In 2011, after spending a semester in Antarctica doing field research, he graduated from the University of Illinois at Chicago with a bachelors degree in earth and environmental sciences.
-Joey's first experience with western landscapes was as a corpsmember with the Montana Conservation Corps in 2012.
-Since then, he has worked for conservation corps in Arizona and Colorado and spent two more seasons with the MCC.
+He graduated from the University of Illinois at Chicago with a bachelors degree in earth and environmental sciences.
+Joey has worked for conservation corps in Montana, Arizona and Colorado.
 All of these experiences have taught Joey how important wild places are and that they need to be protected.
 He is excited to continue to protect these wild landscapes as he joins us for a third season with SBFC!